It is not uncommon to feel down after suffering from a mild head injury.

 Am I Depressed?

-If you've been feeling low for more than two weeks, take this short test to find out if you're depressed:
+If you’ve been feeling low for more than two weeks, take this short test to find out if you might be depressed:

 If these tips are not helpful (enough) or you can not bring yourself round to doing the exercises, do not hesitate to ask your GP for help.
 He or she can suggest treatment options, like taking medication or talking to someone.